 Outlining isn’t a necessity, but there are so many advantages to it that even die-hard ‘pantsters’ should think twice about rejecting it.
-I have taught hundreds of people to write and 90% of those authors who finish writing their books have used an outline of some sort.
-Most of the authors I’ve interviewed also use outlines.
+I have taught many people to write and most of those authors who finish writing their books have used an outline of some sort.
+(Most of the authors I’ve interviewed also use outlines.)

 Outlines can be:

 - A reworking of The Hero’s Journey.